sonata-project/SonataFormatterBundle/docs/reference/formatter_widget.rst

 Advanced Formatter Widget
 =========================

-The ``sonata_formatter_type_selector`` widget has been implemented to allow end users to select the correct format for his/her need.
+The ``Sonata\FormatterBundle\Form\Type\FormatterType`` widget has been implemented to allow end users to select the correct format for their need.
 And depending on the format, the textarea will change to match its requirements.

 By default, the widget supports these types: